-- Credibility (A PLC portrays a more credible image compared to a sole proprietorship or a partnership firm like a LLP as it can expand and take in investors easily.
-It shows a seriousness in growing the business on your part)
+- Credibility (A PLC portrays a more credible image compared to a sole proprietorship or a partnership firm like an LLP as it can expand and take in investors easily.
+It shows seriousness in growing the business on your part)

-- Ease of transferring ownership (Simply sell shares to investors)
+- Ease of transferring ownership (sell shares to investors)

 - Corporate tax benefits and incentives (In Singapore, corporate tax rates top out at 17%.
-For profits below $300,000, the tax rate is below 9%.
+For-profits below $300,000, the tax rate is below 9%.
 For more information on the corporate tax rate, read this article.
-Many grants are available for a PLC (that are not available to sole proprietorship and LLPs.
-Additionally, the recently released Budget 2018 details a great deal of incentives for businesses.
+Many grants are available for a PLC (that are not available to a sole proprietorship and LLPs.
+Besides, the recently released Budget 2018 details a lot of incentives for businesses.
 Here is a link to our article regarding the subject matter)

 Disadvantages of a PLC

-Only a few disadvantages exist regarding PLCs.
+Only a few problems exist regarding PLCs.
 A PLC is generally more complicated and expensive to set up.
 Entrepreneurs who opt for the PLC structure must follow more complex compliance requirements.

 The question remains.
-What business structure should I select when deciding to incorporate in Singapore?
-Truthfully, the choice really depends on your situation and plans for your business.
+Which business structure should I choose when deciding to incorporate in Singapore?
+Truthfully, the choice depends on your situation and plans for your business.
 However, we have provided some general rules you can consider when making your decision below.

-We recommend a LLP for chartered professionals who wish to set up a practice with other partners, as this structure protects your personal assets from any liabilities your partners may incur.
+We recommend an LLP for chartered professionals who wish to set up a practice with other partners, as this structure protects your assets from any liabilities your partners may incur.

-In all other cases, we recommend incorporating as a Private Limited Company.
-While the procedures and compliance requirements may be more complex initially, PLCs represent the best choice in the long run due to its potential for growth and its flexibility.
+In all other cases, we recommend incorporating a Private Limited Company.
+The initial procedures are complex, but the PLC is the best choice due to its potential for growth and flexibility.